MTDonovan/Evalit/README.md

 This line will also not be evaluated.
 ```

-EvalScript allows you to evaluate a line without having its value included in the Count,
+EvalScript allows you to evaluate a line without having its value included in the Sum
-Average, and Sum values in the Evalit GUI footer by prefixing the line with "!//".
-Lines
+in the app window's footer by prefixing the line with "!//".
+Lines that are
-that are evaluated in this manner will be outputted to the read-only editor with the
+evaluated in this manner will be outputted to the read-only editor with the prefix "IGN".
-prefix "IGN".

 ![Alt text](screenshots/IGNExample.png)

-Also be aware that because all lines are evaluated in JavaScript as template literals,
+Also be aware that because all lines are evaluated in JavaScript as template literals, you
-you can insert JavaScript snippets into lines like so:
+can insert JavaScript snippets into lines like so:

 ``` js
 ${ Math.floor([50.15, 0.899].reduce((x, y) => x + y)) } // This line will resolve to "51"